Why I love the Olympus C-8080WZ camera:

 simultaneously while rotating the control dial

-modes or in bracket mode, but an external flash unit may fire in sequential
+shooting modes or in bracket mode, but an external flash unit may fire

-angle and 1/125th sec if telephoto (unless Slow Sync in which case a
+sec if wide angle and 1/125th sec if telephoto (unless Slow Sync in

-or S or M exposure mode at faster shutter speed of 1/250th sec.
-This
+S or M exposure mode at faster shutter speed of 1/250th sec.
+This is a

 - flash modes: